iscsi-osx/iSCSIInitiator/README.md

 The load script copies the kernel extension `iSCSIInitiator.kext` to `/tmp/iSCSIInitiator.kext`, sets permissions appropriately and runs `kextload` to load the extension.
 It further copies the daemon to `/tmp/iscsid/` and the daemon's property list to `/System/Library/LaunchDaemons/`, sets permissions of those files appropriately and tells `launchd` to start the daemon.

+Important:

+1. Run the `clean.sh` script before installing each time.
+This ensures that the property list is removed should its format change during development.
+2. Disable kext signing before attempting to load the kext using `load.sh`.
+This is achieved by running `sudo nvram boot-args=kext-dev-mode=1` (reboot required).

 # Usage

 Once the kernel extension and daemon have been loaded, the command-line utility `iscsictl` can be used to manage iSCSI functions.
 The utility operates on a property list that keeps track of defined targets and communicates with the daemon to manage iSCSI sessions.